byronrthomas/acc-garda/README.md

 ### Integration with Chainlink

-accGarda was developed in a short space of time, taking the zkSync Account Abstraction features as inspiration.
-Unfortunately, we did not have time to integrate Chainlink into the project, but we believe accGarda is still eligible for submission against the zkSync Account Abstraction prizes, because the Requirements section of the [Hackathon overview page](https://chainlinkblockmagic.devpost.com/) says:
+AccGarda was developed in a short space of time, taking the zkSync Account Abstraction features as inspiration.
+Unfortunately, we did not have time to integrate Chainlink into the project, but we believe AccGarda is still eligible for submission against the zkSync Account Abstraction prizes, because the Requirements section of the [Hackathon overview page](https://chainlinkblockmagic.devpost.com/) says:

 > "For sponsor prizes, you do not have to use Chainlink - but to make your project as best as it can be using the materials here, it is recommended you do!"